Frederic Richard Lees

-Frederic Richard Lees (15 March 1815 – 29 May 1897) was an English activist and writer.
-He was an advocate for temperance and vegetarianism.
+Frederic Richard Lees (15 March 1815 – 29 May 1897) was an English temperance and vegetarianism advocate, writer, and editor.
+He worked in the British temperance movement from the 1830s, edited several temperance periodicals, and was a founding member of the United Kingdom Alliance.
+Lees also lectured on vegetarianism, won a Vegetarian Society essay competition in 1857, and became an associate member of the society in 1874.

 Life and career

-Frederic Richard Lees was born in Meanwood, near Leeds.
+Lees was born in Meanwood, near Leeds, on 15 March 1815.
+He signed the antispirits pledge in 1832 and became a teetotaller in 1835.

-Lees signed the antispirits pledge in 1832 and became teetotaller in 1835.
-He worked as a temperance activist and authored books on the subject.
-In 1837, he became the Secretary for the British Association for the Promotion of Temperance (British Temperance League) and edited its journal from 1840 to 1844.
-Lees also edited the Truth-Seeker from 1844 to 1850, the Teetotal Topic, in 1847, and the Temperance Spectator, in 1859.
+In 1837, Lees became secretary of the British Association for the Promotion of Temperance, later known as the British Temperance League, and edited its journal from 1840 to 1844.
+He also edited the Truth-Seeker from 1844 to 1850, the Teetotal Topic in 1847, and the Temperance Spectator in 1859.
 He was a founding member of the United Kingdom Alliance in 1863.

-Lees was a vegetarian and occasionally lectured on vegetarianism.
-In 1857, he won a Vegetarian Society essay competition which was republished in 1884.
+Lees was also a vegetarian and lectured on vegetarianism.
+In 1857, he won a Vegetarian Society essay competition for "An Argument on Behalf of the Primitive Diet of Man", which was republished in 1884.
 He became an associate member of the Society in 1874.

-Lees obtained an honorary doctorate from University of Giessen for his writings against Owenism.
+Lees received an honorary doctorate from the University of Giessen for his writings against Owenism.

 Personal life and death

-Lees married Mercy Joanna Jowett on 22 October 1838 at St Peter's Church in Leeds and they had two children; she died in 1870.
-In 1878, he married Sarah Barnesley (née Brooks), who died in 1889.

-Lees died on 29 May 1897, in Halifax, West Yorkshire.